ducalpha/greenbag/README.md

 [![Energy Consumption Comparison](http://img.youtube.com/vi/MqXcb8vExsg/0.jpg)](https://www.youtube.com/watch?v=MqXcb8vExsg)

+## Before building
+GreenBag was designed to download via LTE and WiFi but current version does not automatically detect those network interfaces in the system.
+Therefore, you need to add the interface names to the corresponding lookup lists in [lookup_if_names.c](https://github.com/ducalpha/greenbag/blob/master/src/lookup_if_names.c).
+On a desktop with multiple network interfaces, you need to specify one into the LTE list and the other into the WiFi list.

 ## How to build
 This source code can be built for Android and Linux desktop platforms.
-The following build commands for desktops were tested on gcc 5.4.0 on Ubuntu 16.04.
+The following build commands for desktops were tested with gcc 5.4.0 on Ubuntu 16.04.
 You can build on Android by using gcc in Android NDK.

 * Standalone mode: In this mode, GreenBag works like a typical downloader, such as wget.
 `make standalone`